 If your idea of the perfect diamond sparkles like the sun, then buy a hearts and arrows diamond:

-The exacting range of proportions and a higher degree of optical precision that these diamonds exhibit produces better light performance.
-Although that may be true, there are varying degrees of perfection within each brand designation.
+The exacting range of proportions and a higher degree of optical precision produces better light performance.
+However, there are varying degrees of perfection within each brand designation.

 Where to Buy Ideal Cut Diamonds Online:

 If you want a diamond that sparkles better than most but can't spend the premium for hearts and arrows, then buy a standard ideal from: